 The two most common features of the presentation of SCFE are pain and altered gait.
 The classic presentation is that of an obese adolescent with a complaint of nonradiating, dull, aching pain in the hip, groin, thigh, or knee without a history of trauma.
 However, 15% of patients present with isolated thigh or knee pain.8 SCFE is more likely to be missed at the initial visit if hip pain is absent or thigh pain is present.

 SCFE has traditionally been classified based on intensity and duration of symptoms into four patterns of presentation: pre-slip, acute, acute on chronic, and chronic.

 Pre-slips refer to those with pain but without discernable displacement of the epiphysis.

 Children with acute slips have symptoms of less than 3 weeks duration.
 The acute presentation is often associated with trauma.
 The symptoms are characterized by the onset of severe pain, external rotational deformity and limitation of motion of the hip, shortening, and frequently inability to bear weight.
 Active motion of the hip is severely limited by muscle spasm, and the patient complains of intense pain with any attempt at passive motion.

-The acute on chronic presentation occurs when a patient with an extended history of symptoms, and signs of chronic SCFE presents with an acute increase in pain and ...
+The acute on chronic presentation occurs when a patient with an extended history of symptoms, and signs of chronic SCFE presents with an acute increase in ...